-15. Crisis of the Democratic Capitalist State II: form and function version of the legitimation/accumulation contradiction, there is a second line of thought that has emerged which focuses more on the internal organization of state apparatuses -- what Therborn calls their "administrative technologies" -- and the tasks required of those apparatuses.
+16. Crisis of the Democratic Capitalist State II: form and function

+While the central theme of most analyses of the current crisis of the state is some sort of version of the legitimation/accumulation contradiction, there is a second line of thought that has emerged which focuses more on the internal organization of state apparatuses -- what Therborn calls their "administrative technologies" -- and the tasks required of those apparatuses.
 In this case, instead of their being a contradiction between two functions of the state, there is a contradiction between its form and its functions.
 The implication of this perspective is that the resolution of the crisis requires more than just a change of state policies -- elimination or reduction of programs, changes in emphases among types of state spending, etc. -- but a structural reorganization of the apparatuses as well.